stellagra/stellagra.github.io/_pages/about.md

 ---

 I am working as an Assistant Professor at the [IT University of Copenhagen](https://en.itu.dk/).
-My reserach focus is human-centred Machine Learning.
+My research focus is human-centred Machine Learning.
 Currently, I am co-supervising three PhD students:
 - Martin Lund Trinhammer with Sami S. Brandt
 - Luiza Ribeiro Marnet with Andrzej Wąsowski and Yury Brodskiy